andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 ```

 ### Contributing
+I'm currently looking for help to improve the projects.
+You can see some topics that you can help with [here](https://github.com/andremarcondesteixeira/currency/issues).
-You can contribute by doing unit tests, documentation, making pull requests or sharing the project.
+You can also contribute by doing unit tests, documentation, making pull requests or sharing the project. :D